Mexican–American War: United States

 In the U.S. the war was almost forgotten after the cataclysm of the Civil War.
 However, one of the first monuments was erected on the State House grounds in South Carolina in 1858, celebrating the Palmetto Regiment.
 As veterans of the Civil War saw the scale of commemorations of that war, Mexican war veterans sought remembrance for their service.
 In 1885, a tableau of the U.S. Army's entry into Mexico City was painted in the U.S. Capitol Building by Filippo Constaggini.
-The Marine Corps Hymn, which includes the phrase "From the Halls of Montezuma", is an acknowledgment of the war, but there are no major monuments or memorials.
+The Marine Corps Hymn, which includes the phrase "From the Halls of Montezuma," is an acknowledgment of the war, but there are no major monuments or memorials.

 Mexico City is the site of a cemetery created in 1851, still maintained by the American Battle Monuments Commission.
 It holds the remains of 1,563 U.S. soldiers who mainly died in the conflict and were placed in a mass grave.
 Many more U.S. soldiers died in Mexico, but to transfer bodies there from shallow graves was expensive.
 A few of those interred died in Mexico City long after the war.
-The Mexico City military cemetery "signaled a transition in what the United States understood to be its obligations to its war dead", a pressing issue with the dead of the Civil War.
+The Mexico City military cemetery "signaled a transition in what the United States understood to be its obligations to its war dead," a pressing issue with the dead of the Civil War.

 The Mormon Battalion, the only faith-based unit in the war, raised several monuments commemorating their contributions to the war.
-At the time of the war, most Mormons had been forced out of the jurisdiction of the U.S. and had relocated to Utah.
+At the time of the war, most Mormons were being forced out of the jurisdiction of the U.S. and would soon relocate to Utah.
 The Mormon leadership realized that stressing their contributions to the war and to realizing manifest destiny was a way to be included in the nation's narrative.
 A monument to the battalion was dedicated in 1927 on the grounds of the Utah State Capitol grounds in 1927 and one erected in Los Angeles in 1950.